 Check online for customer reviews.
 Ask a facility representative about the home’s ratings, customer scores and any other accolades.
 Ask friends and family about their experiences.

 Questions to Ask When Comparing Long-Term Care

-To compare apples to apples between long-term care facilities, make a list of questions to get answered.
-Use questions such as these from the checklist to compare nursing homes created by the AARP.
+To compare apples to apples between long-term care facilities, make a list of questions you'd like answered.
+Download our free Guide to Choosing a Senior Community.

 - Is the facility accepting new patients?
 Is there a waiting period for admissions?

 - Does the facility conduct background checks on all staff?